Winterflower/winterflower.github.io/_posts/2017-06-04-the-lights-of-this-city.md

 And blue.
 Where moments ago people laughed about the game or a lighthearted joke, the light is now a stacatto blue.
 Ambulance blue and police car blue; their strobe-like pulse echoes in the empty street.

 The phone rings at 23:40.
-On the other line, a worried voice checks that I am still alive.
+A worried voice checks that I am still alive.
 How fortunate am I?
 How fortunate am I to have walked the same streets, laughed the same laughs, enjoyed the late evening warmth and companionship and have made it home.

+Somewhere a phone rings without an answer.